- S/4HANA was massively exaggerated in terms of maturity by SAP.

 In this article, ComputerWeekly uses the following sources.

 - Jon Appleby (a puppet for SAP who runs Bluefin Solutions who distributes inaccurate and promotional information primarily about HANA, as we cover in the article How Jon Appleby Was So Wrong About His HANA Predictions)

-In this article, Uwe Grigoleit attempts to present a storyline where S/4HANA cannot be compared to the functionality in ECC.
+In this article, Uwe Grigoleit presents a storyline where S/4HANA cannot be compared to ECC functionality.

 “Along the way, SAP S/4HANA is also evolving beyond SAP Business Suite in capability, which in turn starts to change the nature of how you compare traditional Business Suite capabilities to new S/4HANA capabilities.”

-See what Uwe is going.
-S/4HANA’s functionality completeness would compare very poorly versus ECC, so Uwe’s simple answer is to do away with the comparison altogether because its “evolving beyond SAP Business Suite.”
-This is also curious because S/4HANA is exceptionally close in functionality to ECC, except it has less of it.
+See what Uwe is doing.
+S/4HANA’s functionality completeness would compare very poorly versus ECC, so Uwe’s simple answer is to do away with the comparison altogether because it’s “evolving beyond SAP Business Suite.”
+This is also curious because S/4HANA is exceptionally close to ECC functionality, except it has less of it.

 Uwe is an expert at talking in circles, as the following quotations also attest.